cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

   </div>
 </div>

-Do not use the word “users” where it can give the wrong meaning, such as in the context of drugs, addiction, or recovery.
+Do not use the word **users** where it can give the wrong meaning, such as in the context of drugs, addiction, or recovery.

 ### white